 I seem to be going through a series of posts on stuff which makes me uncomfortable at work, and nothing makes me squirm in my seat more than hearing grades described as having absolute value.
 “That’s not an A paper.”
 “He only got a 79 in grammar.”
 “You’re not ready for the next level because you got a C- in this class.”

-Now let me be clear: I am far from an expert on assessment.
 To be honest, I don’t really like assessment the way we practice it as grading.
 I like teaching.
 I’m happy to read students’ papers and listen to their recordings and presentations.
 I enjoy giving constructive feedback and seeing it taken up.
 But I don’t like grading.
 I know I need to assign grades for institutional and affective reasons — my job requires it, and I learned the hard way that students get really frustrated if you defer grades until the end of the session in lieu of extensive feedback and opportunities for revision!
 I can also see that grades have some value in the academy and beyond in terms of differentiating students’ performance.
 And if designed correctly, multiple assessments linked to clear learning outcomes can form a measure of learning.

 But I don’t believe that grades mean anything in themselves.